CBBIO/FANTASIA/README.md

   Performs high-speed searches using **in-memory computations**.
 Reference vectors are retrieved from a PostgreSQL database with pgvector for comparison.

 - **🔬 Functional Annotation by Similarity**
-  Assigns Gene Ontology (GO) terms to proteins based on **embedding space similarity**, using pre-trained embeddings.
+  Assigns Gene Ontology (GO) terms to proteins based on **embedding space similarity**, using pre-trained embeddings from all supported models.

 ## Pipeline Overview (Simplified)